1978–79 Detroit Red Wings season

 The 1978–79 Detroit Red Wings season was the Red Wings' 47th season and 53rd overall for the franchise.
 It is the last full season at the Detroit Olympia for the team.
 A year later, they would move to the newly built Joe Louis Arena.
-The Red Wings did not qualify for the playoffs despite qualifying the previous year.
+The Red Wings did not qualify for the playoffs for the first time since the 1976–77 season and it is also since the 1976-77 season that the team finished last in the conference despite qualifying the previous year.